doriszd/project_machine_learning/README.md

 - I got a message saying: "Running on http://127.0.0.1:5000/"
 - I ran http://127.0.0.1:5000/ on my web browser.

 Once I ran http://127.0.0.1:5000/ on my local machine I entered power production web site.
 As the goal of this project was to produce a model that accurately predicts wind turbine power output from wind speed values, in the screenshot below you can see the example of the application that runs properly.
 I tested 3 different models: linear regression, polynomial regression and neural network.
-I decided to proceede with neural network as it
+I decided to proceede with neural network model as it has shown to be more accurate than the other two.
+The application below has input box, prediction button and output box.
+End user is asked to input wind speed and based on the wind speed the application calculates its power production using neural network model.